wubeshetA/SmartNote/README.md

 Join us in refining and expanding SmartNote!
 Your insights and contributions are valuable in making education accessible and engaging for everyone.
 Kindly refer to our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to be a part of this innovative journey.

+## Deployement

+Please keep your eye out as the app will be on Playstore very soon.

 ---